tercenya/compendium/TEXT.md

 ## Rate Limiting

 Riot has a fairly comprehensive explanation of [Rate Limiting](https://developer.riotgames.com/docs/rate-limiting), although the actual rate limits are located on the [API Keys page](https://developer.riotgames.com/docs/api-keys).
-Since their documentation is fairly through, and reasonably accessible, we're going to cover the common pitfalls and misunderstandings.
+Since their documentation is fairly through, and reasonably accessible, we're only going to cover the common pitfalls.

 ### User Rate Limit

- There are several ways that you can get a _429 Rate limit exceeded_ response, but the one you need to be most aware of as a newcomer is the _user rate limit_.
+There are several reasons why you might receive a _429 Rate limit exceeded_ response, but the one you need to be most aware of as a newcomer is the _user rate limit_.

 Each API key is limited in the number of requests it can make in a certain length of time: